ssjflame/Roomy_Frontend/BACKEND_INTEGRATION.md

 ## Testing

-Before connecting to the real backend:
-1. The app works with mock data
+Pre-checks:
-2. All UI flows are functional
+1. All UI flows are functional
-3. State management is working
+2. State management is working

 After connecting to the backend:
 1. Test all CRUD operations